-14.7.
-Power-save Mode
+14.7 Power-Save Mode

-When the SM[2:0] bits are written to 011, the SLEEP instruction makes the MCU enter Power-save mode.
-This mode is identical to Power-down, with one exception:
+When the SM[2:0] bits are written to 011, the SLEEP instruction makes the MCU enter Power-Save mode.
+This mode is identical to power-down, except:

-If Timer/Counter2 is enabled, it will keep running during sleep.
-The device can wake up from either Timer Overflow or Output Compare event from Timer/Counter2 if the corresponding Timer/Counter2 interrupt enable bits are set in TIMSK2, and the Global Interrupt Enable bit in SREG is set.
+If timer/counter2 is enabled, it will keep running during sleep.
+The device can wake-up from either timer overflow or output compare event from timer/counter2 if the corresponding timer/counter2 interrupt enable bits are set in TIMSK2, and the global interrupt enable bit in SREG is set.

-If Timer/Counter2 is not running, Power-down mode is recommended instead of Power-save mode.
+If timer/counter2 is not running, the Power-Down mode is recommended instead of the Power-Save mode.

-The Timer/Counter2 can be clocked both synchronously and asynchronously in Power-save mode.
-If Timer/Counter2 is not using the asynchronous clock, the Timer/Counter Oscillator is stopped during sleep.
-If Timer/Counter2 is not using the synchronous clock, the clock source is stopped during sleep.
-Even if the synchronous clock is running in Power-save, this clock is only available for Timer/Counter2.
+The timer/counter2 can be clocked both synchronously and asynchronously in Power-Save mode.
+If timer/counter2 is not using the asynchronous clock, the timer/counter oscillator is stopped during sleep.
+If timer/counter2 is not using the synchronous clock, the clock source is stopped during sleep.
+Even if the synchronous clock is running in power-save, this clock is only available for timer/counter2.

-14.8.
-Standby Mode
+14.8 Standby Mode

 When the SM[2:0] bits are written to '110' and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Standby mode.
-This mode is identical to Power-Down with the exception that the Oscillator is kept running.
+This mode is identical to the Power-Down mode with the exception that the oscillator is kept running.
 From Standby mode, the device wakes up in six clock cycles.

-14.9.
-Extended Standby Mode
+14.9 Extended Standby Mode

 When the SM[2:0] bits are written to '111' and an external crystal/resonator clock option is selected, the SLEEP instruction makes the MCU enter Extended Standby mode.
-This mode is identical to Power-Save mode with the exception that the Oscillator is kept running.
+This mode is identical to Power-Save mode with the exception that the oscillator is kept running.
 From Extended Standby mode, the device wakes up in six clock cycles.

-14.10.
-Power Reduction Register
+14.10 Power Reduction Register

 The Power Reduction Register (PRR) provides a method to stop the clock to individual peripherals to reduce power consumption.
-The current state of the peripheral is frozen and the I/O registers can not be read or written.
+The current state of the peripheral is frozen and the I/O registers cannot be read or written.
 Resources used by the peripheral when stopping the clock will remain occupied, hence the peripheral should in most cases be disabled before stopping the clock.
 Waking up a module, which is done by clearing the corresponding bit in the PRR, puts the module in the same state as before shutdown.